Wellington Paranormal: Broadcast and distribution

 The series is broadcast on TVNZ 2 with catch-up availability on TVNZ's streaming service TVNZ+.
 In neighboring Australia, the series is available on SBS on Demand.

-In 2021, Sky licensed three seasons of the show for streaming on Now (formerly Now TV) and Sky Q via Sky Comedy in the United Kingdom.
+In 2021, Sky licensed the first three series of the show for streaming on Now (formerly Now TV) and Sky Q via Sky Comedy in the United Kingdom.
 In the United States, the series debuted on The CW on 11 July 2021, with episodes available to stream on HBO Max the day after they air.

+As of 10 March 2023 the series are also being broadcast on the Flemish TV channel Canvas.

 Reception

+On Rotten Tomatoes, the first series has a score of 97%, based on 31 reviews, with an average rating of 7.6/10.
+The site's critical consensus reads: "A deft blend of monster-of-the-week frights and low-key humor, Wellington Paranormal is a droll delight."
+On Metacritic, the first series has a score of 72 out of 100, based on reviews from 12 critics, indicating "generally favorable reviews".

 Clarke Gayford's appearance on a short Wellington Paranormal video in April 2020 encouraging people who were looking after young children during the COVID-19 pandemic drew some criticism due to his relationship with Prime Minister Jacinda Ardern.
 National Party Member of Parliament Brett Hudson alleged during an Epidemic Response Committee meeting in early May 2020 that the video risked "politicising" the New Zealand Police.
 In response, Police Commissioner Andrew Coster defended Gayford's participation on the grounds that he was a well-known television personality who had participated in the television series.

-In popular culture

-This article was the topic of conversation in the second episode of series three of the web series "Two Of These People Are Lying" hosted by The Technical Difficulties.